hurwitzlab/planet-microbe-datapackages/HOT_DeLong_Timedepth_series/README.md

 # HOT Delong Time and depth series

 ## samples_NCBI
 Collects metadata associated to the NCBI Biosamples of the bioproject https://www.ncbi.nlm.nih.gov/bioproject/352737.
 Pooled sampled for co-assembly were removed.
-Additionaly, a sample did not have any SRA accession associated and was removed (https://www.ncbi.nlm.nih.gov/biosample/SAMN11874873/)
+Additionally, a sample without an associated SRA accession number was removed (https://www.ncbi.nlm.nih.gov/biosample/SAMN11874873/).

 Minor corrections were done in order to help the use of the metadata :
 - the attribute "altitude" was removed (empty attribute)